FAQs for Students

 - University of St. Thomas

-Admission is always free to the Hirsch Library; Cullen Sculpture Garden; The Brown Foundation, Inc. Plaza; BBVA Roof Garden; MFA Café; and MFA Shop.
+Admission is always free to the Hirsch Library; Cullen Sculpture Garden; The Brown Foundation, Inc. Plaza; BBVA Roof Garden; café; and shop.
 Learn more about ways to visit for free.

 Where can I find information for my assignment?